KOAT-TV: Pulitzer and Hearst ownership

 Steinman owned the Albuquerque station for five years before selling it in 1968 to the Pulitzer Publishing Company, publishers of the St. Louis Post-Dispatch and owners of KSD radio and KSD-TV in that city, for $5 million; the FCC granted approval for the transaction in 1969.
-Steinman had previously sold Pulitzer KVOA-TV in Tucson earlier in the year.
+Steinman had previously sold to Pulitzer KVOA-TV in Tucson earlier in the year.

 Pulitzer invested in new facilities for the station to facilitate expansion.
 In 1978, it sold its existing studios on University to Albuquerque radio stations KRZY and KRST and announced it would construct a larger facility at the intersection of Carlisle Boulevard and Comanche Road, more than twice the size of the University building and with more convenient freeway access and a larger parking area.
 The resulting structure, designed by Albuquerque architect Antoine Predock, began construction in 1979 and was completed in July 1980.
 It also features an on-site helipad, enabling the station to keep a news helicopter at its studios instead of at the airport.
 Pulitzer received several unsolicited offers but categorically refused to sell KOAT-TV because of its strong performance: company executive Ray Karpowicz noted, "Under no circumstances would we even consider selling it."

 In 1991, KOAT opened a news bureau in Roswell with the capability to add regional news, weather, and advertising inserts into the feed of KOAT seen on cable systems and translators in southeastern New Mexico.
 Hearst-Argyle acquired the entirety of Pulitzer's broadcasting holdings in 1998.

 In 2025, KOAT announced an agreement with the Albuquerque Isotopes of Minor League Baseball to broadcast 12 games.
-Games will be split between KOAT and KOAT's third subchannel (True Crime Network).
+Games would be split between KOAT and KOAT's third subchannel (True Crime Network).

+KOAT-TV's fourth subchannel assumed the CBS affiliation for Albuquerque from KRQE on August 1, 2026.
+KOAT-TV was one of four Hearst-owned stations receiving CBS from Nexstar Media Group–owned stations in their markets.